cpowell720/thenewsprint.co/_posts/2015-02-06-rachel-and-carl.markdown

 [^1]: Yes, if you’ve done the math in your head, you’ll rightly determine my sister is still a very young lady.
 Regardless, these two people were meant for each other since day one and I’m very excited for them to get started together.

 [^2]: Actually, in *our* heads, as Jaclyn came along and was masterful at creating scenes.
-I can take very little credit for the different types of photos you see here.
+I can take very little credit for the different types of photos you see here